Save your work to central storage (network drives)

 |Cloud storage||Google Drive||OneDrive for Business|

 Store your documents and media files in one location online, or share them with colleagues, students and contacts.
-You are provided with unlimited storage space, which is available to
+NB: Shared drives have 100GB of storage.

 Google Drive is part of the Google Workspace package.

 OneDrive allows you to save all your files and folders in one central location online.
 You can then access your data no matter where you are from your computer, laptop or mobile device.

 You are allocated 1TB storage space, which is available to